sakuracasino/docs/src/README.md

 The Roulette contract is deployed in the blockchain.
 It cannot be modified or tampered with.
 Anyone with a *Matic wallet* and *DAI tokens* can bet or provide liquidity by simply interacting with the contract.

-There's a great user interface deployed at [app.sakura.casino](https://app.sakura.casino/) for interacting with the contract.
-You can also use it by cloning our open source [Github's repository](https://github.com/sakuracasino/roulette-ui) and running the DApp locally.
+There's a nice user interface deployed at [app.sakura.casino](https://app.sakura.casino/) for interacting with the contract.
+You can also clone our open source [Github repository](https://github.com/sakuracasino/roulette-ui) and run the DApp locally.

 !!!
 Why DAI?

-We use *DAI* because it's the only stablecoin that can't have blacklisted address (like [USDT](https://www.theblockcrypto.com/linked/80249/tether-blacklist-addresses-ethereum) or [USDC](https://www.theblockcrypto.com/linked/102761/centre-consortium-blacklisted-seven-usdc-addresses-wednesday)).
-Another benefit is that *DAI* is not dependant on any goverment or entity to [secure their collaterals](https://makerdao.com/en/whitepaper/#collateral-assets).
+We use *DAI* because it's the only stablecoin that can't have blacklisted address (unlike [USDT](https://www.theblockcrypto.com/linked/80249/tether-blacklist-addresses-ethereum) or [USDC](https://www.theblockcrypto.com/linked/102761/centre-consortium-blacklisted-seven-usdc-addresses-wednesday)).
+Another benefit is that *DAI* is not dependant on any goverment or entity to [secure its collaterals](https://makerdao.com/en/whitepaper/#collateral-assets).

 !!!